smulder/tfb-marko-prebuild-test/README.md

   3) successfully minimizing all code
   4) not duplicating unnecissary code per page or component
   5) all dependancies are walked as would be the case on a standard runtime compile

+## Modified use of arc-plugin-marko

+This Contains a non-standard copy of arc-plugin-marko which is forked to my account and referenced directly in the package.json file.
+The change is in runtime.js where I pass in an actual res and req for now and use the stock res to send the rendered html directly rather than using return arc.html.get(route());

 ## Installation

-This Contains a non-standard copy of arc-plugin-marko which is forked to my account and referenced directly in the package.json file.
 Just clone this repo then a standard:

 ```bash
 npm install